Connect better with your customers, suppliers and teams

 At Daisy, we provide a variety of connectivity options.
 Ranging from simple business broadband to dedicated internet access solutions and managed MPLS services, we give you a tailored, business-grade, ‘always on’ connection – with performance and price levels to suit your business, and the scale and capacity to grow as you do.

-At Daisy, we know our customers are looking for simplicity, great value, high speeds and reliability.
-That’s why, no matter which plan you choose, all of our packages include unlimited data usage and offer 24/7/365 support from our UK-based teams.
+We know our customers are looking for simplicity, great value, high speeds and reliability.
+All of our packages include things like unlimited data usage and offer 24/7 support from our UK-based teams.

 Whether you opt for Ethernet over Fibre to the Cabinet (EoFTTC), Ethernet First Mile (EFM) or Ethernet over Fibre (EoF) – Daisy’s Ethernet solutions are perfect for businesses that rely on the strength of their data connection, wrapped in 24/7/365 support.